-- 1. The present docket was opened by the Authority to hear matters arising out of the audit of Piedmont Natural Gas Company's (hereafter the "Company") IPA for the year ended June 30, 2014. - 2.
-The Company's IPA filing was received on August 29, 2014, and the Audit Staff (hereafter the "Staff") completed its audit of same on March 25, 2015.
+- 1. The present docket was opened by the Authority to hear matters arising out of the audit of Piedmont Natural Gas Company's (hereafter the "Company") IPA for the year ended June 30, 2015. - 2.
+The Company's IPA filing was received on August 28, 2015, and the Audit Staff (hereafter the "Staff") completed its audit of same on March 21, 2016.
 The original 180-day deadline for the Staff's completion of the audit was extended to April

-26, 2015 by mutual consent of Piedmont Natural Gas Company and the TRA Audit Staff as provided for in the Purchased Gas Adjustment Rule 1220-4-7-.03(2).
+30, 2016 by mutual consent of Piedmont Natural Gas Company and the TRA Audit Staff as provided for in the Purchased Gas Adjustment Rule 1220-4-7-.03(2).

-3. The Utilities Division hereby files its Report attached as Exhibit A with the Tennessee Regulatory Authority for deposit as a public record and approval of the Report and recommendations contained therein.
+- 3. On March 22, 2016, the Utilities Division submitted its preliminary IPA audit findings to the Company via e-mail.
+The Company responded on March 23, 2016 via e-mail and this response has been incorporated into the final report. - 4.
+The Utilities Division hereby files its Report attached as Exhibit A with the Tennessee Regulatory Authority for deposit as a public record and approval of the Report and recommendations contained therein.